keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 ![](../assets/conventional-vs-operators.png)

-In the illustration above, the work to allocate and configure the service, deployment, and configmap, does not dissappear, when building an operator.
+In the illustration above, the real work to allocate and configure the service, deployment, and configmap, does not dissappear, when building an operator.
 They are managed by your custom resource's controller.
 You must specify the resource artifacts and the details of those artifacts you want w/in your operator's CRD instance.
 You are responsible for the resources you want in your operator.

+You see the immediate benefits of an operator, when you begin configuring and deploying instances of your operator instead of deployments for various resources of a convential deployment.
+Notice, how much simpler and less error proned the operator configuration is in comparison to a conventional deployment.

 An operator based deployment in this regards, buys consistency, by offering you a way to templatize your conventional deployment as well as allow you to develop business logic ( or operational knowledge) into your operator via a controller implementation.
+Essentially, you create what the community calls a Kubernetes Application.

 ## How do Operators Work?